Azure/bicep-registry-modules/avm/res/web/site/README.md

 ### Parameter: `cloningInfo`

+Optional.
 If specified during app creation, the app is cloned from a source app.

 - Required: No
 - Type: object

 ### Parameter: `containerSize`

+Optional.
 Size of the function container.

 - Required: No
 - Type: int

 ### Parameter: `customDomainVerificationId`

+Optional.
 Unique identifier that verifies the custom domains assigned to the app.
 Customer will add this ID to a txt record for verification.

 - Required: No
 - Type: string

 ### Parameter: `dailyMemoryTimeQuota`

+Optional.
 Maximum allowed daily memory-time quota (applicable on dynamic apps only).

 - Required: No
 - Type: int

 ### Parameter: `diagnosticSettings`

+Optional.
 The diagnostic settings of the service.

 - Required: No
 - Type: array